• Skip to main content

 b) we don’t know your grocery budget or how much time you have to prepare your meals and

-So, in addition to the Hashi Mashi Diet mentioned above, add the following guidelines to create your own skinny fat body transformation eating plan:
+Add the following guidelines to create your own skinny fat body transformation eating plan:

 #1.
 Eat more protein

-Aim to consume around 0.75 to 1.0 grams of protein per pound of bodyweight.
+Aim to consume around 0.75 to 1.0 grams of protein per pound of body weight.

 This amount of protein will preserve your existing muscle mass and ensure your body has the nutrients it needs for muscle repair and growth.